j-masuma/nextjs_dashboard/README.md

 ## To improve the navigation experience to dynamic routes, you can use streaming.
+Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready. suspense loading
 ## request waterfall
 ## parallel data fetching
+## static and dynamic rendering